-Apart from lack of geometric accuracy, existing VR tools also fail to deliver the realism required by designers and decision makers.
-Whereas designers often make use of offline rendering processes, VR specialists have to deliver realtime frame rates, and thus often rely on approximations, manual model tuning, and "hand-painting" special textures to create reasonably nice images.
-Here as well, this "model preparation" step involves many different tools, complex workflows, and lots of manual effort.
-In practice, such model preparation is usually measured in "person weeks".
+Apart from lack of geometric accuracy, existing VR tools fail to deliver the visual realism required by designers and decision makers.
+Whereas designers often make use of offline rendering processes, VR presentations have to deliver real-time frame rates, and thus often rely on approximations, manual model tuning, and "hand-painting" special textures to create reasonably nice images.
+This "model preparation" step as well involves many different tools, complex workflows, and a lot of manual effort.
+As a result such model preparation is usually measured in "person weeks".

-1.1.
-Limitations and Demands of Industrial VR
+1.1 Limitations and Demands of Industrial VR

-This process of working on specially prepared VR models is currently state of the art in industry, but has several important drawbacks: First, preparing these special VR models takes time, so changes to the original model may take several days before they can be shown in a VR presentation.
+This process of working on specially prepared VR models is currently state-of-the-art in industry, but has several important drawbacks: First, preparation of special VR models takes time, so changes to the original data may take several days or weeks before they can be shown again in a VR presentation.
 This often leads to decision makers looking at outdated model variants.
-Apart from this "latency" issue, the personnel cost for the same tedious model preparation has to be spent anew for each iteration cycle.
-Finally, the qualitative limitations of existing, rasterization-based VR systems usually fail to deliver the realistic appearance that designers and decision makers depend on, potentially leading to suboptimal decisions, or requiring the construction of costly physical mockups.
+Apart from this, the personnel cost for the same tedious model preparation has to be spent anew for each iteration cycle.
+Second, the qualitative limitations of existing, rasterization-based VR systems usually fail to deliver the realistic appearance that designers and decision makers depend on, either leading to potentially wrong decisions, or the construction of costly physical mockups.

-1.2.
-Outline
+1.2 Contribution

-In this paper, we describe a ray tracing based Virtual Reality framework that starts to close the gap between engineers, designers, and Virtual Reality.
-In particular, the proposed system supports direct ray tracing of trimmed freeform surfaces even for complex models of thousands of trimmed patches, allows for accurately simulating reflections and refraction for glass or car paint effects, allows for soft environmental lighting from high-dynamic range environment maps, and even offers support for direct integration of measured materials via Bidirectional Texture Functions (BTFs).
-All of these effects can be delivered interactively, and will be demonstrated on a real-world industrial dataset, a complete Mercedes C-class model (see Figure 1).
+This paper describes how current state-of-the-art interactive ray tracing techniques can be employed to form a virtual reality framework that starts to close the gap between engineers, designers, and virtual reality.
+In particular, the proposed system supports direct ray tracing of trimmed freeform surfaces even for complex models of thousands of trimmed patches, allows for accurately simulating reflection and refraction for glass or car paint effects, soft environmental lighting from high dynamic range environment maps, and even offers support for direct integration of measured materials via bidirectional texture functions (BTFs).
+All of these effects can be rendered interactively, and will be demonstrated on a real-world industrial dataset, a complete Mercedes C-Class model (Figure 1).